Design and build your dream life, or just decide to be happy

 Helpful cues:

-• What feels heavy or frustrating?
+• What feels heavy or frustrating in your life right now?

 • What feels fine but not fulfilling?